felixchen3674/react04292024/homework/vanilla_js/day2_html/homework/concepts.md

 ### IP Address

-Answer: IP address stands for Internet protocal address, it is a sequence of number that is assigned to devices that help identify them.
+Answer: IP address stands for Internet protocol address, it is a sequence of number that is assigned to devices that help identify them. ip addresses match to domain names

 ### Client vs Server Difference

 Answer: Server stores the data that we need, client is the web browser where all the information is rendered.
+Client sends request to server, server response to client's request

 ### What is CDN and why do we need it?

-Answer: CDN(content delivery network) is designed for speeding up delivery of static HTML content globally.vCDN can bring content closer to users by using hundreds of PoP (point of presence)to improve web service performance.
+Answer: CDN(content delivery network) is designed for speeding up delivery of static HTML content globally.CDN can bring content closer to users by using hundreds of PoP (point of presence)to improve web service performance.
+Store content in CDN to boost performance and initial loading time.

 ### Performance / Initial Load Time